dstrande/advent2022/README.md

 Summary of challenges in order I did them (minor hints):

-11: Definitely needed help with this one in terms of the mathematical trick needed to solve it
+11: Definitely needed help with this one in terms of the mathematical trick needed to solve it.
+Did a bit more of a functional/object solution than most people seeemd to do.